Myo-Hset/Detection-Lab-/README.md

 <img width="1025" height="766" alt="image" src="https://github.com/user-attachments/assets/876c355d-c334-41ea-aba7-38619f535153" />

-**After That I have Configure the Loggin Policies on Group Policy Object and Base on Microsoft’s baseline recommendations.** and installed SYSMON.
+**After That I have Configure the Logging Policies on Group Policy Object and Base on Microsoft’s baseline recommendations.** and installed SYSMON.

 -Create a GPO and name it "Audit Policy – Endpoint"